Kettelhut Chair | House of Finn Juhl

 FJ 5186

-The chair with the broad embracing armrests exemplifies Finn Juhl’s artistic approach to furniture design.
-Known as SW 86, the chair originally went into production in Denmark, but Finn Juhl had international ambitions and sent the drawing to the American manufacturer Baker Furniture.
-Today, the chair takes its honorary name from Mary Ellen Kettelhut, former President of Marketing at Baker, who privately owns the original watercolor drawing.
-The chair is upholstered by hand in Denmark in textile or leather.
-The frame is available in oak or walnut.
+With its broad, enveloping armrests, the Kettelhut Chair is a striking example of Finn Juhl’s artistic approach to furniture design.
+Originally known as SW 86, the chair was first produced in Denmark, but Finn Juhl had international ambitions and sent the drawing to the American manufacturer Baker Furniture.
+Today, the chair bears the honorary name Kettelhut, after Mary Ellen Kettelhut, former Vice President of Marketing at Baker and owner of the original watercolor drawing.
+It is hand-upholstered in Denmark in either textile or leather, with a frame crafted from a refined combination of solid oak and walnut.

 Product details